E3SM-Project/HICCUP/README.txt

 The current E3SM vertical grid was created through an iterative process involving numerous, undocumented, subjective decisions mainly by Phil Rasch and Po-Lun Ma who did not document the process, so there is no recipe to recreate the grid from scratch.

+A vertical grid file for the L72 grid is included in the HICCUP repository. vert_coord_L72.nc

-To create the vertical coordinate file it is easiest to extract it from a pre-existing model data file as follows:
+To create a new vertical coordinate file it must be extracted from a pre-existing model data file as follows:

   1. Dump the vertical grid data into a text file using ncdump: ncdump -v P0,hyam,hybm,hyai,hybi,lev,ilev <history_file> > vert_coord.txt